mattrussi/gitlab-com-runbooks/on-call/checklists/eoc.md

 In Slack, there is an alias (@sre-oncall) that will notify the current EoC.
 Responding to these requests is best effort and you are empowered to decide the best response given the current production situation.
-You can also always reach out to your team, the `#eoc-general` Slack channel, or others to help delegate work that
+You can also always reach out to your team, the `#eoc-general` Slack channel, or others to help delegate work that is going to prevent you from being ready to respond to incidents.

 ### Incidents

 For each new incident you are aware of, regardless of the source, you should declare an incident in [Incident.io][incidentio].
 You can declare incidents in Slack using the `/inc` command.
+You can also declare incidents in the incident.io web application.

 ### Alerts

-Alertmanager, deadmansnitch, incidents, and any other alert generating process will go to the `GitLab Production` service in Pagerduty and page someone (you).
+Alertmanager, deadmansnitch, incidents, and any other alert generating process are directed to the `GitLab Production` service in Pagerduty and will page someone (you).
 If you want to see current alerts, you can check [Pagerdury][pagerduty].
 Alerts that page you or appear in Slack are not the only way to know there is a incident going on.
 You may be made aware of other problems from individuals mentioning problems to you, or opening incidents, or seeing problems first-hand.